-- C28 To ensure that internal auditors are given access at all reasonable times to premises, personnel, documents and assets which the auditors consider necessary for their work. - C29 To ensure that auditors are given any information and explanations they seek in the course of their work. - C30 To consider and respond promptly to recommendations in audit reports. - C31 To ensure that any agreed actions arising from audit recommendations are carried out in a timely and efficient fashion. - C32 To ensure that new systems for maintaining financial records, or records of assets, or changes to such systems, are discussed with and agreed by the Internal Audit Manager before implementation. - C33 The Council may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenue and Customs who have statutory rights of access.
+- C28 To ensure that internal auditors are given access at all reasonable times to premises, personnel, documents and assets which the auditors consider necessary for their work. - C29 To ensure that auditors are given any information and explanations they seek in the course of their work. - C30 To consider and respond promptly to recommendations in audit reports. - C31 To ensure that any agreed actions arising from audit recommendations are carried out in a timely and efficient fashion. - C32 To ensure that new systems for maintaining financial records, or records of assets, or changes to such systems, are discussed with and agreed by the Chief Internal Auditor provided by Southern Internal Audit Partnership before implementation. - C33 The Council may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenue and Customs who have statutory rights of access.